swagkarna/MR_SPOOF/README.md

 ## Acknowledgments

-* Do not use this script for any illegal purposes (seriously, who read that ?)
+* Do not use this script for any illegal purposes.